soehtetlinn/soehtetlinn/README.md

 - 👀 I’m interested in Coding, Hikiing, Biking and Drinking xD
 - 🌱 I’m currently learning Javascript & React.
 - 💞️ I’m looking to collaborate on board.
-- 📫 How to reach me by cb or mail mgsoehtetlinn@gmail.com.
+- 📫 You can reach me by cb or mail mgsoehtetlinn@gmail.com.

 I am Software Engineer and currently into Odoo Dev.